Patient Assistance Center

 Hours: Monday - Friday, 8 a.m. to 8 p.m.

-In partnership with the U-M Department of Social Work Guest Assistance Program and Cancer Center Business Services, the Practical Assistance Center can help patients navigate the often complex logistics involved in cancer care.
-Contact the center by calling 877-907-0859; or visit the center on Level 1 of the Cancer Center.
+In partnership with the U-M Department of Social Work Guest Assistance Program and Rogel Cancer Center Business Services, the Patient Assistance Center can help patients navigate the often complex logistics involved in cancer care.
+Contact the center by calling 877-907-0859; or visit the center on level 1 of the cancer center building.

 Resources may be available to qualified patients for: